 Institutions for higher learning have existed for thousands of years.
 Plato is commonly considered the “creator” of such places given his founding of the Academy.
 This was a free though exclusive school which dealt in a number of topics, though largely catered to the Ancient Greeks’ fascination with philosophy.
 However, the Academy did not have a set curriculum.
 Nor did it grant its graduates degrees.
 In fact, there is no evidence to suggest anybody ever actually graduated from Plato’s Academy.
 To the contrary, it seems students just went there for as many years as they cared to before moving on to start their own place of learning or entering politics.

 The modern-day model for a university was forged in the 9th century.
 Its development was heavily driven by Fatima al-Fihri, a Muslim princess who was renowned for her high education.
-She was literate and had extensive knowledge of the Quran and the life of the prophet Muhammad, as well as of many more secular topics.
+She was literate and had extensive knowledge of the Quran and the life of the prophet Muhammadﷺ, as well as many more secular topics.
 Al-Fihri sought to share her love of knowledge with the Muslim world and so in 859 she founded the University of Al-Qarawiyyin.

 Located in Morocco, the University of Al-Qarawiyyin was the first university to award degrees to its graduates.
 Its curriculum included Islamic studies, mathematics, and medicine.
-Al-Fihri's involvement with the university played a major role in improving the reputation of women within the Muslim world.
-She was indisputable evidence that women were just as capable as men in academics and was compared by many to Khadijah, the strong-willed first wife of Muhammad.
+Al-Fihri’s involvement with the university played a major role in improving the reputation of women within the Muslim world.
+Her accomplishments were indisputable evidence that women were just as capable as men in academics and she was compared by many to Khadijah, the strong and well-to-do first wife of the Prophet Muhammadﷺ.